click here to read what hedz are sayin' (comments) below

 When we commit our lives to the research that will give our people knowledge, we can’t go at this arduous task without an economic base to operate from.” — Amos Wilson

 I was on the internet last night and I cried.
-I honestly cried like a baby as I saw a figure responsible for all the pieces you may have read of mine about the Boule’ (aka Sigma Pi Phi) and Black Fraternities and Sororities... yep, you guessed it, Baba Steve Cokely.
+I honestly cried like a baby as I saw a figure responsible for all the pieces you may have read of mine about the Boule’ (aka Sigma Pi Phi) and Black Fraternities and Sororities... yep, you guessed it, Steve Cokely.

-If you are familiar with his work, you know he’s an impeccable researcher, has the memory of 100 elephants as he recites his research in his lectures, and an Afrikan pioneer in the field of Futurology and breakin’ down the real deal behind the political spectrum that creates and manifests the hell our people been catchin’ for centuries.
+If you are familiar with his work, you know he’s an impeccable researcher, has the memory of 100+ elephants as he recites his research in his lectures, and an Afrikan pioneer in the field of Futurology and breakin’ down the real deal behind the political spectrum that creates and manifests the hell our people been catchin’ for centuries.

 I was on youtube, searching to see if there were any video lectures from our heroes online, so I did a search, typing in ‘Steve Cokely’.
-Although we have not spoken for some yearz, (read Y from this piece I wrote, Letter 2 Steve Cokely & the Elderz I have since realized our relationship was meant to be for a season and what’s more important is his work.
+Although we have not spoken for some yearz, (read why from this piece I wrote, Letter 2 Steve Cokely & the Elderz) I have since realized our relationship was meant to be for a season and what’s more important is his work.
 But that wasn’t what brought tearz to my eyes.

 I scrolled down the playlist and saw an Elder draped with charcoal-grey locks.
 The caption said “Steve Cokely - $5 Gas Prices are Coming”.
 I said to myself, “naw, this ain’t Steve!”
 My last encounter with him was just over 5 yearz ago.
 Did he change that much?

 Not entirely for Cokely individually, but a sadness for hedz like Cokely, in general (my aspiring self included).
 I remember he said once, at a lecture I attended in DC he paraphrased, “the life of a person who researches and disseminates information for the advancement and liberation of Afrikan people is a job seldom answered in the Want Adz, yet it is still a much needed job.”
-He added, “there’s plenty overtyme and no pay, no benefits, no vacation and no holidayz off...”
+He added, “there’s plenty overtime and no pay, no benefits, no vacation, and no holidayz off...”
 So when I decided one of my contributionz would be DGT, unbeknownst to me, did I see an optional path many of our greatest mindz have fallen victim to.

 My thoughts on this beckoned me to feel there’s a metaphysical and physical perspective that needed to written about.